Guide to the top 20 QA metrics that matter

 Untested features can have far-reaching repercussions beyond a simple lack of functionality.
 Ensure that you can access customer support and product team personnel who can give you clarity on what those repercussions are.

-At any given time, you should be able to get accurate information of how many tests have passed, failed, are blocked, incomplete or not executed yet.
+At any given time, you should be able to get accurate information on how many tests have passed, failed, are blocked, incomplete, or not executed yet.
 Represented as numbers and/or percentages, this metric is necessary for daily/weekly reporting.
 It’s also a quick snapshot of a team’s average efficiency, as these numbers can be compared with previously set benchmarks.

 Quick tip: Turn Test Execution status numbers into visual aids like bar graphs or pie charts for easier reporting.
 Raw numbers don’t capture the eye as effectively.